pixelatto/Atto/README.md

 ## Container

 This is the center of the Atto architecture, a service container providing various kinds of common fucntionality through your app.
-It's major advantage is that it enables global access to common services through your app while also providing loose coupling to them (they are all isolated via interfaces).
+Its major advantage is that it enables global access to common services through your app while also providing loose coupling to them (they are all isolated via interfaces).

 ## Atto